Internships at Oil and Gas Multinational Statoil

 - Delivering operational support to producing assets

-- Participation in Statoil’s graduate program during the first 2-3 years
+- Participation in Statoil’s graduate program during the first 2 to 3 years

 The company is seeking talented automation motivated engineers that want to learn the business of automation technology.
 This graduate position belongs to Project, Operation, Maintenance & Modification departments.